DataDog/integrations-core/docs/dev/create_a_tile.md

 ## Populate the integration tile scaffolding

-For Datadog API integrations and custom dashboard widgets that will be available out-of-the-box on the [Integrations page][102], use the Datadog Development Toolkit to create scaffolding for an informational tile-only listing.
+For Datadog API integrations that will be available out-of-the-box on the [Integrations page][102], use the Datadog Development Toolkit to create scaffolding for a tile-only listing.

 1. Make sure you're inside the `integrations-extras` directory:
    {{< code-block lang="shell" >}}cd $HOME/dd/integrations-extras{{< /code-block >}}